 Armenian defense lawyers have traditionally had little opportunities for professional development.
-Since 2001, ABA ROLI has trained defense lawyers on numerous topics, including forensic examination, appealing pre-trial detention, evidence, and Constitutional Court and Court of Cassation judgments.
-Since 2005, ABA ROLI has conducted trial advocacy skills training courses, consisting of 15 sessions each, to provide in-depth substantive and practical training.
-We have also trained hundreds of advocates, investigators, lawyers, prosecutors and public defenders on the European Convention on Human Rights to help maximize the European Court of Human Rights’ impact on Armenia’s human rights record.
+Since 2001, ABA ROLI has trained defense lawyers on numerous time-relevant topics, including trial skills, how to pursue detention alternatives, evidence, and Constitutional Court and Court of Cassation judgments.
+We have also trained hundreds of advocates, investigators, lawyers, prosecutors and public defenders on the European Convention on Human Rights (ECHR) to help maximize the European Court of Human Rights’ (ECtHR) impact on Armenia’s human rights record.
 Due in part to our efforts, citations of ECHR provisions and ECtHR case law have increased significantly in the past several year, improving the respect for human rights throughout the country.

 Armenia historically lacked an effective system for free legal defense.
 Criminal defense lawyers for the indigent were appointed by investigators or prosecutors with whom they had close relationships, negating the possibility of a diligent defense.
 In 2006, Armenia established the PDO to provide legal aid for all criminal cases.
-Recent legislative amendments have expanded the PDO’s scope to cover some civil cases.
-A part of the Chamber of Advocates (Armenia’s bar association), the PDO employs 36 public defenders in 19 offices throughout the country.
-ABA ROLI supported the launch of the PDO and has since helped it create internal and external management policies and systems.
-We have helped the PDO institute minimum performance standards and disciplinary mechanisms for public defenders, as well as avenues for the indigent to apply directly for free legal services.
+Recent legislative amendments have expanded the PDO’s scope to cover some civil cases as well.
+A part of the Chamber of Advocates (Armenia’s bar association), the PDO employs public defenders in offices throughout the country.
+ABA ROLI has supported the PDO since its establishment, helping it to create internal and external management policies and systems.
+We helped the PDO institute minimum performance standards and disciplinary mechanisms for its public defenders, as well as avenues for the indigent to apply directly for free legal services.